niebert/PanDocElectron/README.md

 > ` Documents/PanDoc`

+Also the projects create by PanDocElectron are stored in this folders.
+In the settings of PanDocElectron you can define your path to templates and project folder.

+The directory `PanDoc` can also be created by downloading the [PanDoc.zip from SourceForge](https://sourceforge.net/projects/pandocelectron/files/zip4Documents/) and unzip the file in Documents:

+> `cd  Documents`

+> `unzip PanDoc.zip`

 ### 2.3 Starting PanDocElectron

 You can start PanDocElectron

 > `cd  path/to/app/PanDocElectron`

 > `npm install`

 Those commands can be automized in a shell script (Linux/Mac) or with a batch file (.BAT) on Windows.

 ## 3 PanDoc Projects
 PanDocElectron uses a project based approach for conversion.
 A project is a subdirectory of `Documents/Pandoc/` e.g. `Documents/Pandoc/MyProject`.
 This file contains the input files and the genrated output files by PanDoc.
 In general the input files are mainly WikiMedia-Files `Documents/Pandoc/MyProject/MyProject.wiki`.